Haines Parks & Hiking Trails

 Flat Hikes

 A site of historic sawmills and a now-closed road, nature has reclaimed this former industrial site, which has become one of the town’s most attractive and tucked-away trails.
-It’s less than a mile from town, but is secluded and can be thick with wildlife.
+Managed by the Takshanuk Watershed Council, the trail is open to the public.
+The trail extends .3 miles from the parking lot and ends at the picnic shelter.

 Difficulty: Easy Distance: 7 miles